Beware: It's alligator mating season

-With social distancing being encouraged due to the coronavirus pandemic, similar “distancing” practices from local wildlife might be important if you are enjoying Southwest Florida waterways during this time of isolation.
+With social distancing being encouraged due to the COVID-19 pandemic, similar “distancing” practices from local wildlife might be important if you are enjoying Southwest Florida waterways during this time of isolation.

 April kicks off alligator mating season in Florida — a time when alligators can become more defensive and aggressive, according to Jason Thompson, senior environmental specialist for Charlotte County Community Services.